 What Are the Benefits of Attending an HVAC Program?

-Benefit #1: Complete Curriculum
+1. Complete Curriculum

-Learn what you need to know about HVAC, from the essential basics to advanced techniques.
+You can learn what you need about HVAC, from the basics to advanced techniques.
 From diagnosing to client satisfaction, you’ll build the technical and communication skills you need to perform your job to your fullest potential.
+You can also confidently take your HVAC and EPA 608 Universal exams, knowing that your education covers everything you’ll encounter on the test and in the field.

-Benefit #2: Ample Practice Opportunity
+2. Ample Practice Opportunity

-Benefit #3: Industry-Experienced Instructors
+3. Industry-Experienced Instructors

-All the school’s faculty are experienced professionals who have decided to transform their passion for HVAC into a teaching career.
+The school’s faculty are experienced professionals who have decided to transform their passion for HVAC into a teaching career.
 Because they all have experience working in the field, your instructors know exactly what you need to build the right skills and become confident HVAC technicians.

-Benefit #4: Career Services
+4. Career Services